18F/handbook/pages/18f/projects-partners/microrequests.md

 18F has individual agreements with TTS Solutions, Login, PIF, TTS Front Office and CoE.
-The necessary tock line and approver (if applicable) is documented in the #microrequests channel topic .
+The necessary tock line and approver (if applicable) is documented in the {% slack_channel "microrequests" %} channel topic .
 The agreements covers the costs associated with the 18F labor, but the requests must still adhere to the definitions above.
 That is, microrequests will be fulfilled when they don’t impact 18F’s ability to deliver on other partner projects to which people are staffed.

 If you’re working on a microrequest, remember that microrequests that are related to billable projects or that fall within the TTS sibling org agreement